 Hint: For small businesses to stand out (and it's really easy to beat the big players on the web), you can make time to do your own research and planning.
 Do not hesitate to get in touch with us for free consulting services, and our articles section is a great starting resource to learn more about websites and how to plan for your next website project.

-Most web design agencies in Vietnam are taking inspiration from Western style design, especially the American design style to be specific.
-This comes at no surprise as most of the world leading websites come from the US and the Vietnamese people are more associated with the US (Hollywood) culture.
-Western European design style is a rarity here in Vietnam mostly due to low-key appearance of famous European brands as well as the mostly minimalist and mono-color style that does not resonate with Vietnamese people's love for colors and noise.
+Most web design agencies in Vietnam are taking inspiration from Western-style design, especially the American design style to be specific.
+This comes as no surprise as most of the world-leading websites come from the US and the Vietnamese people are more associated with the US (Hollywood) culture.
+The western European design style is a rarity here in Vietnam mostly due to the low-key appearance of famous European brands as well as the most minimalist and mono-color style that does not resonate with Vietnamese people's love for colors and noise.

 Recently, there is a new trend of design that mixes the modern style with Vietnam's cultural elements and values to create a unique design of Vietnam and for Vietnam.
-We are seeing this trend being applied mostly to traditional products such as herbs, medicines, foods as well as organic produces (which has recently become a trend in Vietnam).
-We look forward to seeing this to rise as a unique design trend of Vietnam, for Vietnam, similar to what we see in the other similar markets such as Japan and China.
+I'm seeing this trend being applied mostly to traditional products such as herbs, medicines, foods as well as organic produces (which has recently become a trend in Vietnam).
+I look forward to seeing this rise as a unique design trend of Vietnam, for Vietnam, similar to what I see in the other similar markets such as Japan and China.